 Many new business opportunities will become available for companies interested in investing in solar power, either as users who can take advantage of the cheaper energy costs and benefit from a greener reputation or as motivated partners for change contributing to research and development in the area.

-Additionally, property owners who become investors will be able to reap the various economic benefits offered by local governments, electricity companies and even in the real estate business as solar panel installations continue to add value to buildings and homes.
+Additionally, property owners who become investors will be able to reap the various economic benefits offered by local governments, electricity companies, and even in the real estate business as solar panel installations continue to add value to buildings and homes.

 From various parts of the world, agencies and laboratories working in the field of sustainable energies have been developing different possibilities to help evolve the practices we use to produce energy from renewable resources.

 There are still studies to be done on perovskites before they are released to the solar energy commercial market to ensure their durability.
-Therefore, other investigators continue to look into the possibilities of improving the efficiency of the current silicone-based PV cells, which have a proven lifespan of approximately 30 years.
+Therefore, other investigators continue to look into the possibilities of improving the efficiency of the current silicon-based PV cells, which have a proven lifespan of approximately 30 years.

 A combined team of researchers from Germany and Israel has also been investigating the achievability of creating a machine that is able to harness the sun’s power in the most efficient way we know of, photosynthesis.
-In Finland, they are also exploring the prospect of building a form of solar battery tree which would be able to conserve and store the energy produced to be later employed to power small appliances.
+In Finland, they are also exploring the prospect of building a form of solar battery tree that would be able to conserve and store the energy produced to be later employed to power small appliances.

 The Future Looks Bright